coursesAM/APL108/README.md

 - Stress tensor and its representation in Cartesian coordinate system; Transformation of stress matrix; Equations of equilibrium; Symmetry of stress tensor
 - State of stress in simple cases; Principal stress components and principal planes; Maximizing shear component of traction; Mohr’s circle
 - Stress invariants; Octahedral Plane; Decomposition of stress tensor; Concept of strain and strain tensor
-- Longitudinal, shear and volumetric strains; Local infinitesimal rotation; Strain compatibility condition
+- Longitudinal, shear, and volumetric strains; Local infinitesimal rotation; Strain compatibility condition
 - Linear stress-strain relation for isotropic bodies; Relation between material constants
-- Stress and strain matrices in cylindrical coordinate system; Equations of equilibrium in cylindrical coordinate system
+- Stress and strain matrices in the cylindrical coordinate system; Equations of equilibrium in the cylindrical coordinate system
 - Axisymmetric deformations: combined extension-torsion-inflation of a cylinder
-- Bending of beams having symmetrical and non-symmetrical cross-section
+- Bending of beams having the symmetrical and non-symmetrical cross-section
-- Shear center, Shear flow in thin and open cross-section beams; Euler Bernouli and Timoshenko beam theories; beam buckling
+- Shear center, Shear flow in thin and open cross-section beams; Euler Bernoulli and Timoshenko beam theories; beam buckling
-- Energy methods, Reciprocal relations, Castigliano’s theorem, Deflection of straight and curved beams using energy method
+- Energy methods, Reciprocal relations, Castigliano’s theorem, Deflection of straight and curved beams using the energy method
 - Various theories of failure and their application

 ## Course References
 This course is based on three textbooks:
 *  Archer, Cook, Crandall, Dahl, Lardner, McClintock, Rabinowicz, Reichenbach, *"An Introduction To The Mechanics Of Solids"*, Tata Mcgraw Hill, 2012
+*  Hibbeler, R. C., *"Mechanics of Materials*", Prentice Hall, 2014
 *  Srinath, L.S., *"Advanced Solid Mechanics"*, Elsevier, 2018.

 Other references
 * Solid Mechanics (NPTEL) by Prof. Ajeet Kumar [[video link](https://www.youtube.com/playlist?list=PLp6ek2hDcoNALS0KiBAUiCwrTrvil2vL3)]
-* Srinath, L.S., *"Advanced Solid Mechanics"*, Elsevier, 2018.
 * Timoshenko, S.P. and Goodier, J.N., *"Theory of Elasticity"*, McGraw Hill, 2017.
 * Sadd, M.H., *"Elasticity: Theory, Applications and Numerics"*, Elsevier, 2005